shopware/shopware/src/Docs/Resources/current/47-app-system-guide/50-app-examples-and-tutorials/20-create-own-theme.md

 ### SCSS

-In order to provide custom styling for your theme you can add [SCSS](https://sass-lang.com/) files inside the `Resources/app` folder of your theme.
-The "app" folder represents the JavaScript/frontend application part of your theme where you can find all JavaScript and SCSS files.
+In order to provide custom styling for your theme you can add [SCSS](https://sass-lang.com/) files inside the `Resources/app` folder of your theme.The "app" folder represents the JavaScript/frontend application part of your theme where you can find all JavaScript and SCSS files.

 ```
 ...